IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 # Additional compensation for packetization overhead,
 # important when MSS is small
 tmp_t_ *= mss/(mss + PACKET_OVERHEAD)

+# An additional downscaling is needed to avoid unnecessary
+# sender queue build-up
+tmp_t /= 1.1

 # Calculate target bitrate and limit to min and max allowed
 # values